ehisakhile/python-demo-app/README.md

 # python-demo-app

-AGHEDO OSAKPANMWAN EMMANUEL
+# AGHEDO OSAKPANMWAN EMMANUEL

+# WHY I SHOULD BE CONSIDERED:
 Strong Motivation and Drive to dive into this space...
+# WHAT I EXPECT TO LEARN:
-Everything that will take me from beginner level to mastery.
+Everything that will take me from beginner level to mastery in devops.